Inklingo

 nounB1general

-Use 'orilla' for the edge or side of a place, especially natural features like a riverbank or a shore, or the edge of a flat surface.
+Use 'orilla' for the edge of a body of water (like a riverbank or lakeshore) or the edge of a surface like a table.

 A simple illustration focusing on the sharp, straight boundary where the flat wooden surface of a tabletop ends, representing an edge.